Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Simulations

 \subsection{Evaluating Performance}

-We assessed the asymptotic convergence to the true exposure relationships used in the DGP, as well as the convergence to the true counterfactual differences for these exposures, in each simulation.
+We evaluated the asymptotic convergence to the true counterfactual differences for these exposures, in each simulation, which inherently means convergence to identifying the true exposure relationships (if bias converges to 0 for the top synergy relationship, then this means we are both finding the true synergistic relationship and correctly estimating our interaction parameter).
 To do so, we followed the following steps 1.
-From this sample, we generated a random sample of size $n$ from the DGP, 2.
-At each iteration, we used the training sample to define the exposure(s) and create the necessary estimators for the target parameter dependent on the variable sets.
+From our $P_0$ population, we generated a random sample of size $n$ from the DGP, 2.
+At each iteration, we used the training sample to define the exposure(s) and create the necessary estimators for the target parameter dependent on the exposure sets.
 We then used the validation sample to obtain the updated causal parameter estimate using TMLE.
 We repeated this process for all the folds, 3.
-At each iteration, we output the stochastic shift estimates given the pooled TMLE.
+At each iteration, we output the stochastic shift estimates given the pooled TMLE for each effect, the top synergistic relationship, top antagonistic relationship, top positive marginal relationship, and top inverse marginal relationship.

-To evaluate the performance of our approach, we calculated several metrics for each iteration, including bias, variance, MSE, confidence interval (CI) coverage, and the proportion of instances in which the true variable relationships were identified.
-To visually inspect if the rate of convergence was at least as fast as $\sqrt{n}$, we show projections of a $\sqrt{n}$ consistent estimator starting from the initial bias.
+To evaluate the performance of our approach, we calculated several metrics for each iteration, including bias, variance, MSE, and confidence interval (CI) coverage.
+To visually inspect if the rate of convergence was at least as fast as $\sqrt{n}$, we show absolute bias and MSE times $\sqrt{n}$.
 We then calculated the variance for each estimate and used it to calculate the mean squared error (MSE) as $\text{MSE} = \text{bias}^2 + \text{variance}$.
-To account for different sample sizes, we multiply the MSE estimates by $n$.
-For each estimate, we also calculated the CI coverage of the true stochastic shift parameter given the exposure determined adaptively from the data.
-We calculated these performance metrics at each iteration, performing 50 iterations for each sample size $n =$ (250, 500, 1000, 1500, 2000, 2500, 3000, 5000).
-We used \texttt{SuperNOVA} with 5-fold cross-validation (to speed up calculations in the simulations) and default learner stacks (see below) for each nuisance parameter and data-adaptive parameter.
-Additionally, the quantile threshold to filter the basis functions based on F-statistic was set to 0 to include all basis functions used in the final best-fitting model.
-For each sample size, we calculate the proportion of iterations in which the correct main effects and interaction effects were discovered.
+For each estimate, we calculated the CI coverage as the proportion of iterations the true parameter was covered by estimated confidence intervals.
+We calculated these performance metrics at each iteration, performing 100 iterations for each sample size $n =$ (300, 600, 1000, 2000, 3000).
+We used \texttt{InterXshift} with 5-fold cross-validation (to speed up calculations in the simulations) and default learner stacks (see below) for each nuisance parameter and data-adaptive parameter.